Get A GED Certificate Fast

 There are also states that subsidize GED testing entirely or partially.
 Please note that online GED testing will be more expensive than on-site testing because you need to purchase four GED Ready practice tests and achieve passing scores to qualify for the online GED test.

 These things are worthless and might even get you in trouble, so please don’t even think about it!
+The price of GED testing varies by state, and this website tells you all about it.

 GED vs. High School Diploma